ToolGrid — Product & Engineering

 |---|---|---|

-Capacity depends on data type, error correction, and symbol size.
-The generator selects suitable options based on your input and configuration.
+Capacity depends on data type, error correction level, and symbol size.
+The 2D barcode generator selects suitable options based on your input and configuration.

-Always balance data size and scanability.
+Always balance data size and scanability when you generate 2D barcodes online.
 Very dense codes can be harder to scan, especially when printed small or on uneven surfaces.
 If possible, keep data compact, for example by using short URLs or IDs instead of long text.

-Choose the 2D format that matches your context.
-QR codes are a good default for consumer uses and marketing, while Data Matrix is better suited for very small labels and industrial marking.
+Choose the 2D barcode format that matches your context.
+QR codes are a good default for consumer uses and marketing campaigns, while Data Matrix is better suited for very small labels, electronic parts, and industrial marking.
+PDF417 works well for ID cards and boarding passes, and Aztec codes are ideal for tickets where no quiet zone is available.

 Maintain high contrast between the code and the background.
-Dark modules on a light background usually provide the most reliable scanning.
+Dark modules on a light background usually provide the most reliable scanning with smartphones and dedicated 2D barcode readers.

 Test your codes with real devices in the environment where they will be used.
-Print samples, place them where users will see them, and see how easily they can be scanned from expected distances and angles.
+Scan the 2D barcode with a smartphone camera, print samples, place them where users will see them, and see how easily they can be read from expected distances and angles.

-When adding logos or complex color patterns, verify that the quiet zone remains clear and that key finder elements are not covered.
+When adding logos or custom color patterns to your 2D barcode, verify that the quiet zone remains clear and that key finder elements are not covered.
 Overly aggressive styling can break codes even if they look attractive.
+Use a higher error correction level when embedding a logo to maintain readability.

 Remember that static 2D codes cannot be changed once printed.
 Double check all data and links before final production runs.
 For campaigns that may change or need analytics, consider linking to dynamic endpoints or redirect URLs that you can update later.